subqd/Unity-ScriptableObject-Creator/README.md

 ## Unity-ScriptableObject-Creator

-### A lightweight ScriptableObject creation and management plugin
+### A lightweight ScriptableObject creation plugin

 -provide the option to gather all ScriptableObject creation context menus into a Unity window.